CanArisan/Alfred/README.md

 	DISCORD_TOKEN=<Bot token> // Contact me to get this DISCORD_GUILDS=<Guild_name1,Guild_name2,...>
-	MY_USER=<Discord Account name of the main "Master" of Alfred>
+	UPDATE_NOTIFICATION_GUILD=<Guild name that you want to receive update notifications> // Must be filled MY_USER=<Discord Account name of the main "Master" of Alfred>
 	MY_NAME=<Name of the main "Master" of Alfred>
 	USERS=<Discord_name1:Real_name1,Discord_name2:Real_name2,...> // For all users in the guild